pellekrogholt/cordova.swift/README.md

     $ cordova run ios

-Dont emulate because all hooks not set up for that ~ simply always use `run` it fallbacks to `emulate` but still ensures that the required hook was done.
+Don't emulate because all hooks not set up for that ~ simply always use `run` it fall-backs to `emulate` but still ensures that the required hook was done.

 ## Inspect ios project in Xcode